AllThatIsTheCase/AllThatIsTheCase.github.io/react.md

 angular-2-material exists... sort of, but horribly incomplete.
 But hey, look what I just found!
 Mean.io promises an opinionated *full-stack* framework!
 And there's even an mean-material!
 Which, of course, doesn't work, and requires conflicting versions of packages.
 It's DLL-hell all over again.

+So mean.io is behind the curve on angular (the default setup includes it but it just plain doesn't work), so I was going to try mean.js, but [of course](https://github.com/meanjs/mean/issues/369), they don't support material either.
+WTF everybody?

+generator-angular-material-fullstack is another good MEAN option, right? [wrong](https://github.com/sincraianul/generator-angular-material-fullstack/issues/15)

+And of course angular-material has [problems with the modern web](https://material.angularjs.org/latest/getting-started):

+> Unsupported Integrations
+>
+> Angular Material v1.0 has known integration issues with the following libraries:
+>
+> ngTouch - ngMaterial conflicts with ngTouch for click, tap, and swipe support on touch-enabled devices.